Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

 In \cite{CGMV}, examples of the sort above are prohibited by assuming that $L$-equivalences are closed under the monoidal product.
-It is then shown in Theorem 6.5 that for symmetric spectra this property is implied if the localization is stable, i.e. $L \circ \Sigma \simeq \Sigma \circ L$.
+It is then shown in Theorem 6.5 that for symmetric spectra this property is implied if the localization is \textit{stable}, i.e. $L \circ \Sigma \simeq \Sigma \circ L$.
 We now compare our requirement that $L_\C$ be a monoidal Bousfield localization to existing results regarding preservation of monoidal structure.

-\begin{proposition} Every monoidal Bousfield localization is stable.
+\begin{proposition} Let $\M$ be a stable model category.
+Then every monoidal Bousfield localization is stable.
 In a monogenic setting such as spectra, every stable localization is monoidal. \end{proposition}

 This is clear, since suspending is the same as smashing with the suspension of the unit sphere.
 The Postnikov section is clearly not stable, and indeed the counterexample above hinges on the fact that the section has truncated the spectrum by making trivial the degree in which the unit must live.
+Stable localizations preserve cofiber sequences, but $P_{-1}$ does not.
 Under the hypothesis that localization respects the monoidal product, Theorem 6.1 of \cite{CGMV} proves that cofibrant algebras over a cofibrant colored operad valued in $sSet_*$ or $Top_*$ are preserved.
 Theorem \ref{bigthm} recovers this result in the case of operads, and improves on it by extending the class of operads so that they do not need to be valued in $sSet_*$ or $Top_*$, by discussing preservation of non-cofibrant algebras, by weakening the cofibrancy required of the operad to $\Sigma$-cofibrancy (using Theorem \ref{thm:spitzweck} above), and by potentially weakening the hypothesis on the localization.
 A different generalization of \cite{CGMV} has been given in \cite{gutierrez-rondigs-spitzweck-ostvaer}.

 \begin{proposition} Every Bousfield localization for which the local equivalences are closed under $\otimes$ is a monoidal Bousfield localization, but the converse fails. \end{proposition}

 \begin{proof} To see why this fact is true, consider the maps $id_K$ as $L$-equivalences when testing whether or not $id_K\otimes \C$ is a $\C$-local equivalence.
 To see that the converse fails, take $\C$ to be the generating trivial cofibrations of any cofibrantly generated model category in which the weak equivalences are not closed under $\otimes$. \end{proof}